linas/i370-bigfoot/docker/i370-bigfoot/scripts/README.md

 that simply reads input and echoes it to output, using `fgets` and `printf`.

-For more info, see the [uclibc-demo README](../5-uclibc-demo/README.md)
+For more info, see the [5-uclibc-demo README](../5-uclibc-demo/README.md)

 ## (optional) Build and run the BusyBox demo
 BusyBox is collection of basic OS tools, together with several shells.